Poverty Reduction Strategy

 Mary Fragedakis is committed to addressing the poverty and hunger that haunt our society.
 Even in Toronto with all its prosperity, many people’s lives are mired in poverty and they and their children face hunger every day.
 The poverty in our midst hurts all of us in so many ways – culturally, socially, economically, etc. People struggling with poverty have reached out to Mary for help.
 She learned from those experiences that a lack of proper coordination of public services can make a bad situation worse.
 City programs and services for people in need have to work together better.
 The focus has to be on helping people get out of poverty and the realization that an ounce of prevention is worth a pound of cure.

 Mary Fragedakis has seen firsthand the many challenges childcare providers and users have faced over the past eight years - from the shortcomings in the implementation of full day kindergarten to proposed budget cuts at City Hall.
-Mary has worked consistently with community groups and other elected officials to help parents & childcare providers in her area fixed.
+Mary has worked consistently with community groups and other elected officials to help parents & childcare providers in her area fix those problems.

 Mary was an early and strong supporter of having Seniors TCHC buildings be managed separately from the rest of TCHC.
 She believes it important that a new entity be created to do this and that it would integrate all City programs and services into a one-stop-shop for Seniors.
 This would not only benefit the elderly living in these TCHC buildings but other Seniors across the city as well.